 The anterior triangle forms the anterior compartment of the neck and is separated from the posterior triangle by the sternocleidomastoid muscle.
 The triangles of the neck are surgically focused, first described from early dissection-based anatomical studies which predated cross-sectional anatomi...

 The anterior tympanic artery is the second named branch of the first part of the maxillary artery.
-The vessel passes through the petrotympanic fissure to supply the lining of the middle ear and accompanies the chorda tympani in its course.
+The vessel passes through the petrotympanic fissure to supply the tympanic membrane and lining of the middle ear.
+It accompanies the chorda tympani and the anterior ligament of malleus in its course.

 Antrochoanal polyps (ACP) are solitary sinonasal polyps that arise within the maxillary sinus.
 They pass to the nasopharynx through the sinus ostium and posterior nasal cavity, enlarging the latter two.

 Similar, less common, polyps can arise in the sphenoid sinus extending into the nasopharynx:...

 An antrolith is a calcified mass within the maxillary sinus.
 The origin of the nidus of calcification may be extrinsic (foreign body in sinus) or intrinsic (stagnant mucus, fungal ball).

 Most antroliths are small and asymptomatic.
 Larger ones may present as a chronic maxillary sinusitis with sy...

 Aphakia (less commonly aphacia) is the absence of the lens from the ocular globe.